gabr-iele/iMuseum/README.md

 * [[First Iteration](https://github.com/Giulio64/IOT2020BigProject/tree/master/First%20Iteration)] Contains all the documents for the first iteration of the project.

-* [[Second Iteration](https://github.com/Giulio64/IOT2020BigProject/tree/master/Second%20Iteration)] Contains all the documents for the first iteration of the project.
+* [[Second Iteration](https://github.com/Giulio64/IOT2020BigProject/tree/master/Second%20Iteration)] Contains all the documents for the second iteration of the project.

 * [[Presentation](https://github.com/Giulio64/IOT2020BigProject/tree/master/Presentation)] Contains all the piece of code for the presentation tier of the architecture.